👁️ CPM Calculator

 What is CPM in advertising?

-CPM (Cost Per Mille, from Latin "mille" = thousand) is the cost an advertiser pays for 1,000 ad impressions.
+CPM (Cost Per Mille, from the Latin "mille" for thousand) is the price an advertiser pays for 1,000 ad impressions.
 CPM = (Total Spend ÷ Total Impressions) × 1,000.
-It's the primary pricing model for display, video, and programmatic advertising where exposure (awareness) rather than direct clicks is the goal.
+It's the standard pricing model for display, video, and programmatic advertising, where the campaign goal is exposure and reach rather than direct clicks.

 What are average CPM rates by platform?